 - 1 cup heavy whipping cream, chilled (240 ml)

 - 1/4 teaspoon vanilla extract

-- Pour the cream, sugar, and vanilla extract into the bowl and beat on medium speed until it reaches the desired stiffness.
+- Pour the chilled heavy whipping cream, sugar, and vanilla extract into the bowl and beat on medium speed until it reaches stiff peaks.